 If you have the means and could afford to, go the extra mile and steam treat both your carpet and your furniture as steam and high temperatures will immediately kill fleas and provide an extra layer of control.

-Use Effective Flea Killing Insecticides
+Use Effective Flea Killing Spray

 Last but not least, no indoor control flea program can be successful without the use of some professional quality flea killing sprays and products.
 A flea killing aerosol spray works greatly to kill both adult fleas and hinder the development of flea eggs and larvae.
 Apply the flea killing spray on the floors and in every crack and crevice.
 Some are even non-staining and can be sprayed onto your couch and furniture.
 Once the spray has dried, you can vacuum up the remains of the fleas and the remnants of the spray.